Speeding Tickets and Insurance

 One speeding ticket for going less than 30 miles an hour over the limit is unlikely to increase your insurance rate by a significant amount.
 And if you keep your record squeaky clean, you may be able to qualify for a lower rate again as soon as a year after receiving your ticket.

-But if your rate increase by a significant amount, you may not have as many options.
+But if your rate increases by a significant amount, you may not have as many options.
 If you can’t convince your current insurance provider to lower your rate, you can shop around.

 Another way to prevent your auto insurance rate from increasing or from increasing by as much after a ticket is to get a lawyer.
-A speeding ticket lawyer can help you explore your options and possibly even help you fight the ticket to prevent points from being added to your license.
+A speeding ticket lawyer can help you explore your options and possibly even help you fight the ticket.

 Fighting Back Against Speeding Tickets